mrchetan/FlutterFullExtensionPack/README.md

 * [Prettier - Code formatter](https://marketplace.visualstudio.com/items?itemName=esbenp.prettier-vscode) - Code formatter using prettier.

-* [Remote - Containers](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-containers) - Open any folder or repository inside a Docker container and take advantage of Visual Studio Code's full feature set.

-* [Remote - SSH](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-ssh) - Open any folder on a remote machine using SSH and take advantage of VS Code's full feature set.
+* [Remote Development](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.vscode-remote-extensionpack) - An extension pack that lets you open any folder in a container, on a remote machine, or in WSL and take advantage of VS Code's full feature set.

-* [Remote - WSL](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-wsl) - Open any folder in the Windows Subsystem for Linux (WSL) and take advantage of Visual Studio Code's full feature set.

 * [REST Client](https://marketplace.visualstudio.com/items?itemName=humao.rest-client) - REST Client for Visual Studio Code.